andeokles1/reto_1_python/README.md

 2
 [{'id': 1, 'name': 'Pluma', 'quantity': 40, 'price': 8.0}, {'id': 3, 'name': 'Marcador', 'quantity': 34, 'price': 30.0}]

-5-.
-Delete Product: Using an id, the program is able to delete a product in the inventory.
+<h4>5-.
+Delete Product: Using an id, the program is able to delete a product in the inventory.</h4>

 Example: